Policy and Procedures on SIG Elections

 It is the policy of the SIG Governing Board (SGB) that procedures be in place to ensure SIG elections are run and completed in accordance with Bylaw 6 of the ACM Constitution and individual SIG bylaws.
 In particular, the procedures outlined below were developed to ensure that any SIG elections held would be completed by the date specified in Bylaw 6 and that members of those SIGs holding elections would be given an opportunity to petition to run for a SIG office.
 It is the intention of the SGB that all elections for SIG Office adhere to these procedures; elections via SIG Newsletters are discouraged.

 1. Nominating Committee

-By no later than 25th September of the year preceding an election, each SIG Chair is to appoint a Nominating Committee Chair.
-When the appointment is made, the SIG Chair should notify ACM Headquarters, and the SIG Viability Advisor of the appointment and provide the name, address, phone, and electronic mail address of the Nominating Committee Chair.
+By no later than 14th October of the year preceding an election, each SIG Chair is to appoint a Nominating Committee Chair.
+When the appointment is made, the SIG Chair should notify ACM Headquarters, and the SIG Viability Advisor of the appointment and provide the name, and electronic mail address of the Nominating Committee Chair.